PatriStelmach/Git-Repositories-Client/README.md

 -----
 - This project is intended as a recruitment assignment.
 - Only public repositories and branches are fetched – no authentication for private resources is performed.
-- You can change the port of localhost in 'application.properties' file, the default one is 8090.
+- You can change the port of which the app is running in 'application.properties' file, the default one is 8090.

 License
 -------